UwUDev/CacheDumper/README.md

 And just run Cache_Dumper.jar

-**/!\ Dont worry if the program doesn't respond it's just checking if file is .png . gif etc...**
+**/!\ Dont worry if the program doesn't respond it's just checking if file is .png .gif etc...**

 ## Built With